✅ Nectar points calculator

 Collect Nectar points?
 We’ve got a useful Nectar points calculator to help you work out the cash value of your points.

-✅ How much are Nectar points worth?
+✅ How much is a Nectar point worth?

 It’s not always simple to know how much your Nectar points are worth.